wiseman-timelord/Chat-VulkanLlama/README.md

 2) Figure out some system of prompt format for model, maybe even integrate short prompt test and selection useing code from "llama2syntax", something alike select which syntax worked best.

 ### FEATURES:
+* Text To Speech for Wndows users through windows native audio, whereby, window 1 is WSL Python and window 2 is Python.
 * `.ENV` File Management: Creates a default `.ENV` file if it doesn't exist.
 Useful for later forks.
 * Multi-Window Interface: Runs separate scripts in parallel, bypassing the complexities of curses or tkinter on WSL.
 * Context Support: Supports 4K-200K context multi-models with a robust interface for chat or chat+instruct models.